 What is Networking?

-Networking is connecting with individuals who know about or work in career fields of interest to you.
-Most students network regularly without knowing it through social media, campus organizations, attending job fairs, or with peers in class.
-You can also be intentional about networking by joining LinkedIn, PeopleGrove, or a Professional Association.
+Networking is connecting with individuals who know about or work in the career fields that interest you.
+Most students network regularly without knowing it through social media, campus organizations, job fairs, or with peers in class.
+You can also be intentional about networking by joining LinkedIn, PeopleGrove, or a professional association.

 The more you network, the more opportunities you give yourself to meet and establish relationships with people who may be influential in your career.

-One way to network is to set up Career Chats (Informational Interviews), which is a conversation with a professional that gives you an insider view into a job/industry you’re interested in.
+One way to network is to set up Career Chats (Informational Interviews), which is a conversation with a professional that gives you an insider view of a job or industry.
 You can learn things like:

 ● What people actually do at work